sneakers-the-rat/infrastructure/_sections/2_9_communication.md

 So we are already used to working with interfaces to data models, we just need to think about what kind of interfaces we need for a scientific communication system.

 Let's pick up where we left off with our linked data and tools.
-Recall that we had a `project` named `#my-project` that made reference to our experiment, a few datasets that it produced, and an analysis pipeline that we ran on it.
+Recall that we had a `project` named `#my-project` that linked an [experiment](#myproject-experiment), a few datasets that it produced, and an [analysis pipeline](#myproject-analysis) that we ran on it.
 We *could* just ship the raw numbers from the analysis, wash our hands of it, and walk straight into the ocean without looking back, but usually scientists like to take a few additional steps to visualize the data and write about what it means.

 #### Notebooks (JSON-LD)